Deadpool (film): Filming

 When Fox was unwilling to pay Reese and Wernick to be on set every day, Reynolds paid their salaries.
 The writers had scripted the action very specifically, "every kill and almost down to every punch, kick, or shot", but Tim Miller and the stunt coordinators were free to change this.
 Robert Alonzo and Philip J. Silvera were the film's stunt coordinators; Silvera had provided motion capture reference for the test footage.
 The stunt team had a month before filming began to prepare the actors.
 Skrein worked "nonstop" to prepare.
 Silvera said Reynolds "has a photographic memory; he'd do something three or four times and remember it very well."
 A lot of the film's jokes were improvised on set, particularly by Reynolds.
 He said the actors often came up with around 15 alternate jokes for each one in the script, and were generally only limited to those because of time constraints.
 For example, Reese said Wernick had written some jokes for the scene where Deadpool visits Colossus and Negasonic.
 Instead Reynolds improvised the line on set, "It's funny that I only ever see two of you.
-It's almost like the studio couldn't afford another X-Man."
-This was based in truth and became then Fox chairman Jim Gianopulos' favorite line.
+It's almost like the studio couldn't afford another X-Men."
+This was based in truth and became then Fox chairman Jim Gianopulos's favorite line.
 Filming ended on May 29.